Kedar-27/Flutter-Notifications-Demo/README.md

-# Flutter-Notifications-Demo
+# flutternotificationsdemo

-A demo flutter application for displaying notifications without internet.
+A demo Flutter application for displaying notifications without internet.